-Discover quality surgeons for your Double Eyelid Surgery in Bangkok with Medical Departures.
-This vibrant, exciting city is the pioneer of modern medical tourism, attracting many thousands of medical tourists to its high-quality, affordable facilities.
+Find quality surgeons for your double eyelid surgery in Bangkok with Medical Departures.
+This vibrant, exciting city is the pioneer of modern medical tourism, attracting many thousands of medical tourists each year thanks to its high-quality, affordable facilities.

 Bangkok was the first city in Thailand to open its doors to medical tourists and it has never looked back.
 The Thai’s are proud of what they have achieved in this sector, and it is highly competitive, ensuring that standards don’t drop and patients continue to come.